 July saw the first meeting of the Westford Job Seekers network.
 Renovation and refurbishment of the Mary Atwood Lecture Hall was funded by the Friends Annual appeal.
 Catherine Carroll retired after 37 years of dedicated public service to the town of Westford.

-Overdrive which provides downloadable ebooks was launched.
+Overdrive launched, providing downloadable ebooks and digital audiobooks to patrons.
 A drop-in Lego Club was started.
 MVLC began migration to opensource Evergreen software.
 The facility received a new heat pump, energy efficient Exit signage, upgraded smoke detectors, a new water heater, a cable drop in the Meeting Room, replacement kitchen and bathroom sinks and countertops and replacement lighting in the Administrative foyer.

 Library circulation, museum pass usage and remote database usage continue to soar.
-Book clubs for grades K-5 were begun and adult book clubs continue to grow in popularity.
-After 29 years of being “on the road” in Westford Bookmobile librarian Maureen Barry retired.
-With her retirement the Library’s bookmobile has also been retired.
-Re-carpeting the Technical Services and Adult stacks area marks the completion of the four-year Library Improvement Project.
+Book clubs for grades K-5 were begun and adult book clubs continued to grow in popularity.
+After 29 years of being “on the road” in Westford, Bookmobile librarian Maureen Barry retired.
+With her retirement the Library’s bookmobile was retired as well.
+Recarpeting the Technical Services and Adult stacks area marked the completion of the four-year Library Improvement Project.

 A final significant bequest from the estate of 25-year volunteer, Gertrude D. Houghton, will support the J.V.
 Fletcher Library Foundation and further staff education for years to come.
 Ellen Rainville is serving this year as President of Merrimack Valley Library Consortium and as the Commonwealth’s counselor to the New England library leadership symposium (NELLS).
 The library received matching funds for a $20,000 competitive Planning and Design Feasibility grant for FY13.
 The Trustees and library administration are committed to planning for 21st century library services for Westford residents.